Overview

 Permanent or casual employment

-The permanent or casual employment status at the time of interview.
-This indicator is derived by using responses to questions about whether the respondent is entitled to paid annual or sick leave.
+This indicator is derived using responses to questions about whether the respondent is entitled to paid annual or sick leave.

 The category ‘Permanent/on-going’ includes respondents who are entitled to paid annual or sick leave.
-The category ‘Casual’ includes respondents who are not entitled to paid annual or sick leave or who do not know if they are receiving annual or sick leave.
+The category ‘Casual’ includes respondents who are not entitled to paid annual or sick leave, or who do not know if they are receiving annual or sick leave.
+For the Y15 cohort, responses to questions about their working arrangements (i.e. whether their job is ongoing/permanent, fixed term, or casual) are also used for those whose entitlements are unknown.
+The category ‘Working, but employment status unknown’ includes respondents who are self-employed or are waiting to start work.

 For the Y95, Y03, Y06 and Y09 cohorts